Nature, culture and history

 Access to the township was via a road through what is now the airport and the Town Common.

-Today, the disinfecting bathhouse is a historical display with the original autoclave (steam steriliser), fumigator and a section of rail lines.
+Today, the disinfecting bathhouse remains with the original autoclave (steam steriliser), fumigator and a section of rail lines.

 Life in quarantine